 Boasting one of the largest cruise ports in the Caribbean, Sint Maarten is an important yachting hub.
 It is home to attractions like the Philipsburg Boardwalk, Maho Beach, Oyster Bay, and much more.
 Its Princess Juliana International Airport is the starting point for most visitors coming to the island.

 Buildings are often painted vivid shades of yellow, coral, and turquoise, and the architecture blends Caribbean flair with Dutch practicality and French elegance.
-Adventure-seekers can ride the world’s steepest zipline at Rainforest Adventure Park, while others can enjoy shopping on Front Street.
+Students often explore local attractions during breaks from coursework and clinical preparation like riding the world’s steepest zipline at Rainforest Adventure Park, while others can enjoy shopping on Front Street.
 Interested in historical mansions?
 Check out the iconic Philipsburg Courthouse.

-Music and dancing are the pulse of St. Martin.
+For medical students, music and cultural events provide opportunities to unwind outside of demanding coursework.
 You’ll encounter them whether you’re heading to class or simply enjoying downtime after your studies.

 If the island had a soundtrack, it would be a mix of calypso, reggae, soca, and zouk music.
 Local artists perform at events, easily turning a casual night out into a dance party—though this pales in comparison to Carnival, which draws massive crowds from across the globe for days of costumes, parades, competitions, and more.